brbbrb/latitude-vs-x-weather-dashboard/README.md

-# Latitude vs. X Dashboard
+# Latitude vs. X: Weather Dashboard

 This project uses data collected from a previous project to practice HTML, Bootstrap, and Python skills in order to create a website.
-This website can be viewed here: https://brbbrb.github.io/Latitude-vs-X-Dashboard/
+This website can be viewed here: https://brbbrb.github.io/latitude-vs-x-weather-dashboard/

 ## Background